maulikmadhavi/dev_video_annotation/README.md

 ### Timeline Markers

 - Red markers on the video timeline represent annotations

 - Click on a marker to jump to that annotation's start time

 - Hover over markers to see the annotation details

+- User can use mouse to scroll through the timeline if there are many annotations.

+- User can use keyboard arrow to skip forward/backward 2 to 5 seconds.

+- User can search the files based on the name or annotated labels.
 ### Path Issues

 If the tool detects inconsistent file paths in your annotation data, a warning will appear with a "Fix Path Issues" button to automatically normalize paths.